jeffclevenger/LOLIN32_WiFi_Scanner/README.md

 # LOLIN32_WiFi_Scanner
-display quick info on SSIDs in the area   using ESP32 with integrated OLED (WEMOS-Lolin32)
+Display quick info on SSIDs in the area using ESP32 with integrated OLED (WEMOS-Lolin32)

+Information will be displayed as such
+	[WiFi Lock Status: ? = open, * = Secured] [SSID]

+eg : an open WiFi network would be :
+	?
+FBI Surveillance Van

+and a secured network would be :
+	* NSA Surveillance Van